wdporter/acim/text/3-the-innocent-perception/index.md

 #### substituted

-4.&emsp;You are afraid of God’s Will because you have used your own mind, which God created in the likeness of God’s Own Mind, to miscreate.
+4. You are afraid of God’s Will because you have used your own mind, which God created in the likeness of God’s Own Mind, to miscreate.
 <sup>2</sup>The mind can miscreate only when the mind believes the mind is not free.
 <sup>3</sup>An “imprisoned” mind is not free because an imprisoned mind is possessed, or held back, by imprisoned-mind’s self.
 <sup>4</sup>Imprisoned mind is therefore limited, and the will is not free to assert will’s self.